Self-Supervised Aggregation of Diverse Experts for Test-Agnostic Long-Tailed Recognition: More Empirical Results

-Relying on the learned expert weights, our method aggregates the three experts appropriately and thus obtains promising performance gains on various test distributions, as shown in Table~\ref{table_expert_learning_performance_supp}.
+Relying on the learned expert weights, our method aggregates the three experts appropriately and achieves better performance on the dominant test classes, thus obtaining promising performance gains on various test distributions, as shown in Table~\ref{table_expert_learning_performance_supp}.
 Note that the performance gain compared to existing methods gets larger as the test dataset gets more imbalanced.
-For example, on CIFAR100-LT with the imbalance ratio of 50, our test-time self-supervised aggregation strategy obtains 7.7$\%$ performance gain on the Forward-LT-50 distribution and 9.2$\%$ performance gain on the Backward-LT-50 distribution, both of which are non-trivial.
+For example, on CIFAR100-LT with the imbalance ratio of 50, our test-time self-supervised strategy obtains a 7.7$\%$ performance gain on the Forward-LT-50 distribution and obtains a 9.2$\%$ performance gain on the Backward-LT-50 distribution, both of which are non-trivial.
+Such an observation is also supported by the visualization result of Figure~\ref{visualization_existing}, which plots the results of existing methods on ImageNet-LT with different test class distributions regarding the three class subsets.

 In addition, since the imbalance degrees of the test datasets are relatively low on iNaturalist 2018, the simulated test class distributions are thus relatively balanced.
 As a result, the obtained performance improvement is not that significant, compared to other datasets.
-Even so, if there are more iNaturalist test samples following highly imbalanced test class distributions in practical applications, our method can obtain more promising results.
+However, if there are more iNaturalist test samples following highly imbalanced test class distributions in real applications, our method would obtain more promising results.